-Prerequisites: Active and unencumbered RN license, Written English requirement
+Prerequisites: Active and unencumbered RN license.
 This course focuses on applying concepts of health promotion, as well as illness, disease, and injury prevention to health assessment across the life span.
 The student integrates the core concepts (critical thinking, communication, research, role development, caring, and cultural competence) into a holistic approach while functioning in the professional nursing role.
 Health and physical assessment data are gathered, analyzed, and synthesized by the student to develop a personal health plan for a client that promotes health and prevents disease.
+This course includes 60 hours of practice experience.